Design Docs at Google: How to Write Effective Software Design Documents

 They force clarity before complexity.
 They surface edge cases early.
 They create alignment across roles.
 And yes, they save you from rewriting half your system six weeks in.

 Remember: the best engineers at Google didn’t get there by being the fastest to open their editor.
-They got there by making the smartest technical decisions—and documenting them well enough that anyone else could understand, review, and build on top of them.
+They got there by making the smartest technical decisions—and documenting them so well that anyone else could understand, review, and build on top of them.

 You don’t need to be Staff+ to write great design docs.
 But writing great design docs is one of the fastest ways to get there.